Events

 November 18, 2025 – November 21, 2025

-Join the Public Health Foundation (PHF) for the 2025 Public Health Learning Forum!
-Sessions will be taking place virtually November 18-21.
-The event is free to attend, and all who are interested are welcome.
-Sessions will focus on training and tools to support public health workforce development, quality improvement, and performance management to strengthen governmental public health workforce capacity.
+The Public Health Foundation (PHF) hosted the 2025 Public Health Learning Forum virtually from November 18-21, 2025.
+Sessions focused on training and tools to support public health workforce development, quality improvement, and performance management to strengthen governmental public health workforce capacity.

 Opening Session: Bridges in Action: Continuing the Work of State and Local Partnerships